Espyo/Pikifen/README.txt

 ===============
 1. Overview
 ===============
     Pikifen (formerly known as the Pikmin fangame engine) is an engine capable of creating and playing Pikmin fan content.
-It is an open-source engine, currently under development, and can handle gameplay similar to the Pikmin games, in that it allows leaders to whistle and throw Pikmin, allows Pikmin to carry objects, etc. Although the idea is for fans to create their own content (enemies, areas, etc.) so the engine can read it and turn it into something playable, the project also comes with some pre-packaged content, which makes it possible for people who download it to experiment with its features right away.
+Think of it like a "Pikmin Maker".
+It is an open-source engine, currently under development, and can do gameplay similar to the Pikmin games, in that it allows leaders to whistle and throw Pikmin, allows Pikmin to carry objects, etc. Although the idea is for fans to create their own content (enemies, areas, etc.) so the engine can read it and turn it into something playable, the project also comes with some pre-packaged content, which makes it possible for people who download it to experiment with its features right away.

     The reason for its creation was to make it possible for fans to make their own Pikmin fan content and to be able to play on it, by requiring only assets and data, while the engine itself handles all of the more complicated parts like the physics and artificial intelligence.
 Its most recent version, in alpha, is available for download with the methods in section 3 of this readme file.
 The engine can run on Windows, Linux, and Mac.
 Being a PC game, it is played using a keyboard, mouse, and/or a controller.

     The game playable by the engine has a 2-dimensional look, and is seen from an orthographic top-down view, although it is still a 3-dimensional game, in that height and gravity exist.
 The mechanics attempt to mimic those found in the Pikmin games, although not always to the same degree.
 They can be different because it's easier that way, it's better for the engine's flexibility, or because it's not possible to fully replicate what happens in the canon games.

     Depending on the area the player selects, they can either explore around freely without a care, or they must complete a mission, usually with some goal, fail conditions, and scoring criteria.
 More game modes and ways of playing will be added in the future.
-Since it is still in development, some features may be fully implemented, missing entirely, or working incorrectly.
+Since it is still in development, different features may be fully implemented, missing entirely, or working incorrectly.

 ===============